-As can be seen, between the FLOPs expressions of the ViT and KAT, the main difference resides in the MLP activation requiring $\text{FuncFLOPs} \times d_{out}$ FLOPs and the GR-KAN requiring $(2m+2n+3) \times d_{in}$ FLOPs, both of which are negligible compared with the $2 \times d_{in} \times d_{out}$ term.
-This suggests that the slightly increased FLOPs in the KAT may not be the source of the slowdown.
-To further verify this, we conduct an experiment that artificially increases the FLOPs inside the group-wise rational in the KAT by placing an additional loop around the floating point computations.
+As can be seen, between the FLOPs expressions of ViT and KAT, the main difference resides in the MLP activation requiring $\text{FuncFLOPs} \times d_{out}$ FLOPs and the GR-KAN learnable activation requiring $(2m+2n+3) \times d_{in}$ FLOPs, both of which are negligible compared with the $2 \times d_{in} \times d_{out}$ term.
+This suggests that the slight increase in FLOPs in KAT may not be the cause of the slowdown.
+To further verify this, we conduct an experiment that artificially increases the FLOPs inside the group-wise rational function of KAT by placing an additional loop around the floating-point computations.
 This would examine whether FLOPs bottleneck the performance.
-We measure performance metrics using Nvidia Nsight Compute\footnote{The documentation for Nvidia Nsight Compute: \url{https://docs.nvidia.com/nsight-compute/}} on an RTX 4060 Ti for the forward and backward pass.
-The dimension configuration is: input tensor, $\mathbf{X}\in\mathbb{R}^{1024\times 197\times768}$, numerator coefficients, $\mathbf{A}\in \mathbb{R}^{8\times6}$, denominator coefficients, $\mathbf{B}\in \mathbb{R}^{8\times4}$, and the output gradient tensor, $\mathbf{dO}\in\mathbb{R}^{1024\times 197\times768}$.
+We measure performance metrics using Nvidia Nsight Compute\footnote{The documentation for Nvidia Nsight Compute can be found at https://docs.nvidia.com/nsight-compute/} on an RTX 4060 Ti for the forward and backward pass.
+The dimension configuration is: input tensor, $\mathbf{X}\in\mathbb{R}^{1024\times 197\times768}$, numerator coefficients, $\mathbf{A}\in \mathbb{R}^{8\times6}$, denominator coefficients, $\mathbf{B}\in \mathbb{R}^{8\times4}$, and the upstream gradient tensor, $\mathbf{dO}\in\mathbb{R}^{1024\times 197\times768}$.
 We report these results in Table \ref{tab:pass_performance}.

-From Table \ref{tab:pass_performance}, we can immediately see that, even if the FLOPs scale to 8x of the original amount, the overall required "Cycles" or "Time" to complete the computation does not scale in either the forward or backward pass.
-Such results clearly demonstrate that the forward and backward pass kernels in KAT are not compute-bound, and we must look beyond FLOPs for performance bottlenecks.
+From Table \ref{tab:pass_performance}, we can immediately see that, even if the FLOPs scale to 8x of the original amount, the overall required ``Cycles'' or ``Time'' to complete the computation does not scale in either the forward or backward pass.
+Such results clearly demonstrate that the forward and backward pass kernels in KAT are not compute-bound, and we must look beyond FLOPs to identify performance bottlenecks.